datagrains/csv_etl_pipeline/README.md

 Tests include **unit testing** (pytest) and **linting** (pylint).
 For pytest, any unit test that fails will cause the workflow to fail.
 For pylint, a threshold of 7.0 has been set and a linting score below that will cause workflow failure.
 Results are reported directly on the GitHub Actions page.

 ### Cloud deployment
-For deploying the pipeline to Cloud environments like AWS, Azure, Google Cloud, a Github Action workflow file (.yaml) can be created in `csv_etl_pipeline/.github/workflows` which will depend on the  environment you are working in.
+For deploying the pipeline to Cloud environments (like AWS, Azure, Google Cloud), a new Github Action workflow file (.yaml) can be added to `csv_etl_pipeline/.github/workflows` depending on the environment you wish to deploy the pipeline to.

-This workflow will build a docker image and pushes it to the Cloud environment whenever the repo is updated.
-Workflow file templates for different Cloud deployments are available [here](https://github.com/datagrains/csv_etl_pipeline/actions/new?category=deployment).
+The deployment workflow will build a docker image and pushes it to the Cloud environment whenever the repo is updated.
+Deployment workflow file templates for different Cloud environments are available [here](https://github.com/datagrains/csv_etl_pipeline/actions/new?category=deployment).

 As an example, a folder called `aws` has been provided which is required for deployment to AWS.